 “Christmas is a major holiday.
 Hanukkah is a minor holiday with the same theme as most Jewish holidays.
 They tried to kill us, we survived, let’s eat”–Anonymous

-After finding myself, 8 days post Hanukkah, suffocated by chunks of wrapping paper and nails clogged with multi-colored wax from the menorah, I got my latkah stuffed butox off the couch, and tried to blend in a bit more.
+After finding myself, 8 days post-Hanukkah, suffocated by chunks of wrapping paper and nails clogged with multi-colored wax from the menorah, I got my latkah stuffed buttox off the couch, and tried to blend in a bit more.
 You’ll be proud to know, that I refrained from elbowing strangers as I strolled down 5th Avenue today trying to take a glance at those Holiday window displays.
 I let the old lady that was jabbing the back of my knee with her cane, cut in front of me during Black Friday shopping.
-And, when I called the bank to find out why the heck they were charging me an extra Benjamin this month, in what they call “not hidden hidden-fees”, I wished them “Happy Holidays” instead of telling them to go…..well, you know what I wish I said.
+And, when I called the bank to find out why the heck they were charging me an extra Benjamin this month, in what they call “not hidden hidden-fees,” I wished them “Happy Holidays” instead of telling them to go… well, you know what I wish I said.

 For what it’s worth, I believe i’d belong on your “Nice Jewish American Princess” list.
-That is, if you’re willing to put aside the unattractive things I did this year in the name of “YOLO”, my support for Mitt Romney, and the one time I publicly did the Gangham Style dance in front of a crowd of young professionals at a networking event.
-Don’t worry, my Bubby guarantees me I’ll feel the Jewish guilt for these actions for quite some time during 2013.
+That is, if you’re willing to put aside the unattractive things I did this year in the name of “YOLO” like my collection of selfies or the time I sang “Hot in Here” by Nelly during a karaoke work event.
+Don’t worry, my Bubby guarantees me I’ll feel the Jewish guilt for these actions for quite some time during 2106.

 You’re probably really tight with our mutual friends the Tooth Fairy and Passover’s Elijah, which I’m sure can vouch for me that we have a pretty solid friendship.
 After that fairy stole a tooth, I always left her a sticker from my Lisa Frank collection under the pillow.
 And every year, I always leave Elijah a chocolate covered Macaroon next to his glass for whenever he decides to show up.
 I’d do the same for you, Santa.